the-au-forml-lab/SERPL2019/index.md

   We are extremely excited to announce that the keynote speaker is:

-  **Alexis King** : A principle developer of the [Racket language](https://racket-lang.org/) at Northwestern University in Chicago, Illinois.
+  **Alexis King** : Research programmer at [Northwestern University PLT](https://plt.eecs.northwestern.edu/) in Chicago, Illinois.

 ## When

-The seminar will take place on Saturday, **May 11, 2019**.

-Other important dates include:
+All of the important deadlines are as follows:

   - Talk Abstracts Due: March 20th, 2019
   - Notification of Acceptance: April 5th, 2019
   - Student Travel Grant Application Due: April 8th, 2019
   - Registration closes: April 15th, 2019
+  - Workshop: May 11, 2019

 ## Where

-SERPL will be held in the [Georgia Cyber Center (GCC)]() the new home of the
-  [Augusta University School of Computer and Cyber Sciences](https://www.augusta.edu/ccs), in Augusta, Georgia, USA.
+SERPL will be held in the [Georgia Cyber Center (GCC)](https://cybercenter.georgia.gov/) the new home of the [Augusta University School of Computer and Cyber Sciences](https://www.augusta.edu/ccs), in Augusta, Georgia, USA.

   <div style="margin:auto; text-align:center">
     <object width="300" height="250" style="border:0;" data="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3327.8279960952605!2d-81.97239368434725!3d33.47982868076545!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x88f9cd6141dac477%3A0x27a72662829a5b40!2sGeorgia+Cyber+Center+Hull+Mcknight+Building!5e0!3m2!1sen!2sus!4v1551639488779"></object>